8 Underwear Mistakes That Can Mess With Your Health

 You sleep in your skivvies

 For most women, not a problem.
 For others, however, going commando at night might do their vagina good.
-Women who suffer from chronic inflammation of the vulva or vagina are prone to vaginal yeast infections, itchiness and irritation, and are likely better off if they sleep without underpants, Alyssa Dweck, MD, an obstetrician and gynecologist in Mount Kisco, New York told livescience.com.
+Women who suffer from chronic inflammation of the vulva or vagina are prone to vaginal yeast infections, itchiness, and irritation, and are likely better off if they sleep without underpants, according to The American College of Obstetricians and Gynecologists.
 Since yeast and bacteria thrive in moist, warm places, a little aeration now and then may provide some relief.
-If you feel uncomfortable in the buff, opt for a loose pair of cotton underwear, or snag a pair of boxers from your hubby’s drawer.
+If you feel uncomfortable in the buff, opt for a loose pair of cotton underwear, or snag a pair of boxers from your partner’s drawer.

 For more wellness updates, follow The Healthy on Facebook, Instagram, and Twitter.
 Keep reading:

 - Tommy John, "America’s Dirty Laundry: 45% of Americans Wear Underwear for Two Days or Longer"

 - Obstetrics & Gynecology, "Brief vs Thong Hygiene in Obstetrics and Gynecology (B-THONG): A Survey Study [1J]"

 - Jennifer Wider, MD, women's health expert and author of The Savvy Woman Patient

 - American College of Obstetricians and Gynecologists, "Disorders of the Vulva: Common Causes of Vulvar Pain, Burning, and Itching"